 - Apparent Specific Gravity is a measurement of the volume of the aggregate particle, not including the volume of water permeable voids.
 The mass measurement only includes the aggregate particle.
 Apparent specific gravity only measures the specific gravity of the solids.

 - Bulk Specific Gravity is a measurement of the volume of the aggregate particle as well as the volume of the water permeable voids.
 The mass measurement only includes the aggregate particle.
-Since it includes the water permeable void volume, bulk specific gravity will be less than apparent specific gravity.
+Since it includes the water-permeable void volume, the bulk specific gravity will be less than apparent specific gravity.